noahbice/Lecture-Notes/README.md

 # Lecture-Notes

-Notes for lectures on Dosimetry and Python.
+Notes for my lectures on Dosimetry and Python.

 ## Dosimetry
 1. Scattering in classical electrodynamics